Growth rate of liquidity provider's wealth in G3Ms: Introduction

 \section{Introduction}

-Decentralized finance (DeFi) has revolutionized financial markets by enabling trustless trading and investment activities through blockchain technology \cite{capponi2021adoption, gobet2023decentralized}.
-At the heart of this revolution are Automated Market Makers (AMMs) \cite{mohan2022automated}, which replace traditional order book exchanges with smart contracts that automate price discovery and order execution.
-This innovation eliminates intermediaries, reduces trading costs, and enhances accessibility for a wider range of participants.
+Decentralized finance (DeFi) has transformed financial markets by enabling trustless trading and investment through blockchain technology \cite{capponi2021adoption, gobet2023decentralized}.
+At the heart of this transformations are Automated Market Makers (AMMs) \cite{mohan2022automated}, which replace traditional order book exchanges with smart contracts that automate price discovery and trade execution, eliminating intermediaries and broadening market accessibility.
+Among the diverse landscape of AMM designs, Geometric Mean Market Makers (G3Ms) have gained significant traction, powering leading DeFi protocols such as Uniswap \cite{adams2020uniswap} and Balancer \cite{martinelli2019balancer}.
+By maintaining a fixed weighted geometric mean of asset reserves, a G3M enforces a constant target allocation across its constituent assets, creating a natural rebalancing dynamic that closely mirrors the discipline of a classical constant-weighted index fund.
+This structural parallel raises a natural and practically important question: can a G3M, through its fee mechanism, generate long-term wealth growth that matches or even exceeds that of a traditional passive investment strategy?